 Taiwan has plenty more vegetarian specialities that didn’t make my top five.
 The most famous dish has to be stinky tofu – you can smell it a mile off, but it tastes better than it smells.
 Spring onion pancakes are also found at all the night markets, as are thin wraps filled with shaved peanut brittle, ice cream and coriander.
 If you have a real sweet tooth, mango ice is the best thing for the hot summers, and sweet red bean soup for the colder winter months.

-What are your favourite vegetarian foods to eat whilst travelling?
+What are your favourite vegetarian foods to eat whilst traveling?
 Have I missed out any awesome vegetarian Taiwanese dishes?

 Author Bio – Charlie from Charlie on Travel

 Charlie is a world traveller, freelance writer and house sitter taking an alternative path across the world.
 Her travel blog, Charlie on Travel, is about simple, sustainable and socially-responsible travel.
-Follow her adventures on Facebook, Twitter and Google+.
+Follow her adventures on Facebook and Twitter.